brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 6. __AWS Shield__: protects all AWS customers on ELB, CloudFront and Route53 against SYN/UDP floods, reflection attacks and other layer 3/4 attacks.
 7. __AWS Shield Advanced__: enhanced protections, $3k/month, always-on flow-based monitoring of network/app traffic, 24/7 DDoS Response Team (DRT), AWS billing protection.

+AWS Account compromised - what to do?
+1. CHANGE `AWS account Root Password`.
+2. ROTATE, then DELETE `Root and IAM user access keys`.
+3. DELETE `IAM Users that have been potentially compromised`.
+4. DELETE `AWS resources you didn't create`.

 EC2 has been hacked - what to do?
 1. Stop instances immediately.
 2. Take a snapshot of EBS volume + terminate instnace.